Enhancing Sunlight Access to Central Melbourne Parks

 City of Melbourne

 The Sunlight to Public Open Space Strategy was endorsed by the City of Melbourne in May, 2018.
-This report supports Planning Scheme Amendment C278 which will be considered by an independent panel in 2019.
+This report supports Planning Scheme Amendment C278 which will be open for public comment in 2019.

 Sunshine is fundamental to people’s health, wellbeing, comfort and enjoyment of public space.
 Insufficient access to sunlight can result in detrimental impacts on physical and mental health, and research demonstrates that over 50% of Victorians are Vitamin D deficient in winter.
 Protecting access to sunlight has been a key tenet of planning practice since increasingly taller buildings began to overshadow parks and streets.
 As growth has intensified in central Melbourne, sunlight protection controls have focused on protecting sunlight to public open space during Spring and Autumn, not necessarily when people needed and wanted to access sunlight.
 The existing policy also prioritised protection for larger parks, not recognising that the most important park for residents is often the one closest to them.